Plano's Hezly Rivera becomes youngest member of Team USA headed to Paris Olympics

 Hezly Rivera has realized her childhood dream.
-At the conclusion of the U.S. Olympic trials in gymnastics, she found out that she would be part of the five-woman Olympic team.
+After the U.S. Olympic Trials in gymnastics, she found out that she would be part of the five-woman Olympic team.

 “So many emotions.
 I was happy and excited,” Rivera said.

-Rivera trains at WOGA in Plano (World Olympics Gymnastics Academy) amongst some of the greatest gymnasts in the world.
+Rivera trains at WOGA in Plano (World Olympics Gymnastics Academy) where she is among the world's greatest gymnasts.

 “I am so grateful to be here and to be selected on this Olympic team.
-I have made so many sacrifices to get here so I want to thank God, my coaches, family, my friends and my teammates.
-I jut can’t believe that I am here,” Rivera said.
+I have made so many sacrifices to get here, so I want to thank God, my coaches, family, my friends, and my teammates.
+I just can’t believe that I am here,” Rivera said.

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.